music-classification/tutorial/book/part7_towards/underexplored-problems.md

 ## Let's talk about research topics

 Disclaimer - This section is meant to be subjective.
+Also, as the content is based on the diagnosis of the current research field, it will expire as time goes by.

 ### Speech/music classification
   **Although**